asam-ev/qc-framework/doc/manual/rule_uid_schema.md

      * v2.0.0: `asam.net:osc:2.0.0`

 Rule full names are defined in domain-specific Quality Checker subgroups.
-Third party emanating entities should use reference standard and reference version concepts defined by ASAM.
+Third party emanating entities should use the standard and definition setting concepts defined by ASAM.

 ## Example